-You’ve probably seen or hear stories of mums will a full freezer of breastmilk storage bags and you may be wondering who can produce so much milk.
+You’ve probably seen or heard stories of mums with a full of breastmilk storage Bags and you may be wondering who can produce so much milk.

 First things first: You don’t need a freezer stock of breastmilk to feed your baby, even if you’re planning to return to work full time.
 You only need enough expressed breastmilk to last for the next day, perhaps a couple days if you’ll be away for a weekend.